turingschool/front-end-curriculum/lessons/module-2/project-configuration-npm-webpack-eslint-gitignore.md

 [Webpack intro blog post](https://blog.envylabs.com/getting-started-with-webpack-2-ed2b86c68783)

 ### What is Webpack?

 Webpack is a build tool that takes multiple JavaScript modules and bundles them up into a single, unified file.

 ### Why Do We Like It?

+While webpack can be difficult to understand at first, it makes our lives much easier.

 - We can organize our code into separate files.
 This makes it easier to find specific pieces of code and improves maintainability.
     - Think about your GameTime project and how many different JS files you have - imagine writing all of your code in a single file!